brenu/assetfinder/README.md

 # assetfinder

 Find domains and subdomains potentially related to a given domain.
+This is a fork of [Tomnomnom's assetfinder](https://github.com/tomnomnom/assetfinder/)

 ## Install